AMISO-MY/amiso-my.github.io/docs/_pages/ysec.md

 YSEC 2025 is a competition in which participants can join in groups of four, and are allowed to discuss amongst their teams during the competition.
 Points are calculated in teams rather than individually, and if there is a tie in points between teams, the team which submitted their answers earlier will be ranked higher.

-The Youth STEM Experiment Cup consists of 2 rounds: the **Preliminary Screening Round**, and the **Final Experiment Camp**.
+The Youth STEM Experiment Cup consists of 2 rounds: the **Preliminary Round**, and the **Final Experiment Camp**.
 Participants will have to qualify in the preliminary round in order to proceed.

 The important details are as follows: